 Client Authorisation Form

-This form authorises a conveyancer or lawyer to act as their client’s agent and to sign electronic or paper conveyancing transactions on their client’s behalf.
-The form is compulsory for electronic transactions and paper transactions from 1 January 2018.
+This form authorises a conveyancer or lawyer to act as their client’s agent and to sign conveyancing transactions on their client’s behalf.
+The form must be signed before settlement.

 Contract of Sale